Cases of Covid-19 are declining, but experts say children should be vaccinated as much as possible.The reason is here | ExBulletin

 Vaccination is good for qualified children and good for the community, and he is declining in number because the vaccine works.

-“The more people who can get the vaccine, the more lives they can save,” O’Leary said.
+“The more people who can get the vaccine, the more lives we can save,” O’Leary said.
 “Including children”

-Although child deaths from all causes are rare, Covid-19 is currently one of the top causes.
-O’Leary states: ”
+Although child deaths from all causes are rare, Covid-19 is currently one of the top causes, O’Leary said. “

+And there are practical reasons to vaccinate children.the current US Centers for Disease Control and Prevention Guidelines People exposed to unvaccinated Covid-19 say they need to stay home for two weeks from school or camp.

 Children do not need to be quarantined if they are vaccinated.